BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 38 Avenue John F. Kennedy, L-1855, Luxembourg

-Any other country that is not listed in this table above, excluding China
+Any other country that is not listed in this table above

 |